10 best creative automation tools to speed up content production in 2026

 Pixelixe is a graphic design tool that helps businesses create engaging graphics for any asset.

 This is a pretty comprehensive platform where teams can use templates (or start from scratch) to create banners, social media graphics, and email and blog images with its online image editor.
-It even gives users access to over 2,000,000 photos, 900 fonts, 700 icons, and photo filters.
+It also provides users with access to over 2,000,000 photos, 900 fonts, 700 icons, and photo filters.

 The most notable thing about Pixelixe, for this article at least, is its automation feature that turns your creative ideas into templates and generates all the versions you need for different sizes and social media channels.

-You can also use the Design Set Builder to create and edit designs, which you can then apply to any or all of your assets as needed while ensuring brand consistency.
+You can also use the Design Set Builder to create and edit designs, which you can apply to any or all of your assets as needed, ensuring brand consistency.

 10. Bynder

 Managing your creative assets for quick and easy access is another important part of the content production process.
-This is especially true for agencies and creative teams that need to create more and more content in a shorter time frame.
-And Bynder is one of the best DAM tools that uses automation and AI to streamline teams’ entire workflows.
+This is especially true for agencies and creative teams that need to produce more content in a shorter timeframe.
+And Bynder is one of the best DAM tools, using automation and AI to streamline teams’ workflows.

 Bynder is most known for its digital asset management capabilities, offering a robust platform for storing, sharing, and downloading files.
-What’s more, it has a powerful AI tool that can add metadata to assets for enhanced searchability, remove duplicate assets, and more.
-These slick features make all the difference for busy teams in a time crunch.
+What’s more, it includes a powerful AI tool that can add metadata to assets to enhance searchability, remove duplicate assets, and more.
+These slick features make all the difference for busy teams under time pressure.

 But Bynder’s use cases don’t stop there.
 Teams can also use the creative automation platform to automatically optimize assets, print brand templates, build a creative workflow, and scale and automate their digital content creation process.
 Ooft!